robnagler/robnagler.github.io/_drafts/2026-07-05-How-does-AI-Work.md

 both time and space -- in differing amounts -- to produce really big things.
 These numbers are so large that they are difficult for us to comprehend, and this leads to us not being able to understand how they work.
-We may know how a cell divides, but no one really knows when a trophectoderm cell will form.
+We may know how a cell divides, but no one knows exactly when a trophectoderm cell will form.
 That happens randomly.

-### Randomness
+### Emergent Behavior

 How do jazz musicians solo?
 One note at a time.
 And, lots of listening and practice.
 Why can the same musician have a monumental solo followed